Note: Spellings are as they appear in the

 S.M. |

-DEATH OF MRS. S. M. OUTWATER On Saturday, July 13th in
+M. OUTWATER - On Saturday, July 13th in Adolphustown, departed

-Adolphustown, departed this life a dear old saint in the person of Mrs. S. M.
+this life a dear old saint in the person of Mrs. S. M. Outwater, aged 85, and

-Outwater, aged 85, and on the following Monday morning, after service by the
+on the following Monday morning, after service by the Rector, Rev. Canon

-Rector, Rev. Canon Roberts, in her late home, a large concourse testifying to
+Roberts, in her late home, a large concourse testifying to the high regard in

-the high regard in which she was deservedly held, her “tired body” was laid
+which she was deservedly held, her “tired body” was laid in St. Alban’s

-a little over two years.
-While friends
+two years.
+While friends and neighbors

-old wayfarers, after a short term of separation, are now reunited in the fair
+wayfarers, after a short term of separation, are now reunited in the fair

 land beyond the sea, and there continuing and that more effectively, their